-I went to work for about an hour.
-Was out of it on the way home.
-I was in a shortin Oklahoma City, where we'd experienced the Bombing only a few years earlier, I still could not even begin to understand how New Yorkers felt, especially those who lost loved ones.
+As painfully, and achingly tired as I was, watching from more than 1,000 miles away in Oklahoma City, where we'd experienced the Bombing only a few years earlier, I still could not even begin to understand how New Yorkers felt, especially those who lost loved ones.
 Or those in the Pentagon on that Tuesday morning.
 I will never be able to express enough, my respect for the firefighters, police, EMTs, volunteers and other responders who gave more than was ever asked.
 Nor will I forget the "Let's Roll" bravery of the passengers on Flight 93, whose sacrifice prevented even greater loss.